flatland-association/flatland-rl/CONTRIBUTING.md

 ## Type Hints

-We use Type Hints ([PEP 484](https://www.python.org/dev/peps/pep-0484/)) for better readability and better IDE support:
+We use type hints ([PEP 484](https://www.python.org/dev/peps/pep-0484/)) for better readability and better IDE support:

 ```python
 # This is how you declare the type of a variable type in Python 3.6